ahmadali47/resumego/README.md

 When done, click “Download” to get a PDF version

+---

-🧪 Tests & Quality Assurance
+## 🧪 Tests & Quality Assurance

-(If you have tests, linting, or CI/CD, describe here)

-Run npm test or yarn test

-Use ESLint / Prettier for style consistency

 Use GitHub Actions or other CI to automate builds & checks

+---

-🧠 Future Enhancements & Roadmap
+## 🧠 Future Enhancements & Roadmap

 Here are some ideas you might want to add later: